 Rising compliance costs, hard to understand corporate client structures, fines and penalties, a shift from corporate responsibility to individual liability, and reputational concerns have led many US Financial Institutions (“FI”) to de-risk or end customer relationships as along with the offering of certain banking products.
-The consequential correspondent account closures result in “bank-less” customers, suffering economies and movement towards “non-transparent cash economies”.
+The consequential correspondent account closures result in “bank-less” or “de-risked” customers, suffering economies and movement towards “non-transparent cash economies”.

 Characteristics the FI De-risking Thumbprint